seismology-RUB/PyLoT/docs/gui.md

 ### Waveform Plot

 The waveform plot shows a trace list of all stations of an event.
+Click on any trace to open the stations [picking window](#picking-window), where you can review automatic and manual picks.

 <img src=images/gui/pylot-waveform-plot.png alt="A Waveform Plot showing traces of one event">

-Click on any trace to open the stations picking window.

-In the bottom bar the station name (station), the absolute UTC time (T) of the point under the mouse cursor and the relative time since the first trace start in seconds (t) as well as a trace count is shown.
+In the bottom bar information about the trace under the mouse cursor is shown.
+This information includes the station name (station), the absolute UTC time (T) of the point under the mouse cursor and the relative time since the first trace start in seconds (t) as well as a trace count.

 #### Mouse view controls :